 The diagram shows these elements:

-- A. Water in from sump.
+- A. Water in from the sump.

-- B. Chilled water returned to sump
+- B. Chilled water returns to the sump

 - C. Freezer compartment with temp probe attached to the inside wall of the cooling box.